gargoyle/starch/README.md

 ```

+#### Constraining middleware to certain pahts

+The `App::add` method has an optional second `$pathConstraint` parameter.
+Add a (part of a) route path here to limit the
+ execution of this middleware to this route.

+#### RouterMiddleware
-**NOTE:** The RouterMiddleware is not added by default.
+The RouterMiddleware is not added by default.
 You should add it yourself at the end of the stack or add one of your own.

 ### Using another container